 How can you do this?

-Firstly, you need to always pay every payment on time.
+Firstly, you need to always make every payment on time.
 Making regular and timely payments is a great way of proving to lenders that you can borrow money reliably and pay back what you owe responsibly.
 Old accounts that have been well-managed will typically boost your score, so if you always pay your bills on time and in full each month, you'll be on the right track to improve your credit file.
 Remember that any missed payments will add up to bad credit, and even a single missed payment could cause your score to drop.

 Next, keep your credit utilisation as low as possible.
 This means using only a small percentage of your available credit limit on your credit cards.
 Whenever possible, try to keep the percentage of your credit card limit that you use down to less than 25%.